sekarccs/React-Native-Get-battery-status/README.md

 # React-Native-Get-battery-status
-This is react native repository for getting the mobile battery level - It working 100%
+This is react native repository for getting the mobile battery level - Its working 100%